TheHive-Project/CortexDocs/analyzer_requirements.md

 Supply your username as the value for the `user` parameter and your password as the value for the `password` parameter.

+### GreyNoise
+Determine whether an IP has known scanning activity using [GreyNoise](https://greynoise.io/).

+This analyzer comes in only one flavor.

+#### Requirements
+You need to obtain an API key to use the service.
+Please [contact GreyNoise](https://greynoise.io/contact/) to ask for one.

+Once you get the API key, provide it as the value of the `key` parameter.

 ### IBM X-Force
 Query domains, IPs, hashes and URLs against [IBM X-Force](https://exchange.xforce.ibmcloud.com/) Threat Intelligence sharing platform.